eggsy/website/README.md

 If you are wondering about **how to host it on free/paid static hosting services** like (Netlify, Vercel etc.), you can refer to [Nuxt.js docs](https://nuxtjs.org/docs/2.x/deployment/netlify-deployment).
 My project is hosted on [Netlify](https://netlify.com).

 ### ❓ What has changed?

+> In (package.json) version 3.0.0, I moved and rewrote everything in TypeScript.
+Now it's using TypeScript for more powerful stuff!

 > In (package.json) version 2.6.0, I've moved from Tailwind to WindiCSS for its features, gold-class support for Vue/Nuxt.
 Everything is same, but there are more stuff (like variant grouping, important prefix etc.)!